QuiltMC/developer-wiki/wiki/versions/1.19/getting_started/setup/markdown/setup.md

 - `gradle.properties`

     Properties that can be used in the buildscript.
-    The default values included in it, that you should modify first are: `version`, the current version of the mod;
+    The default values included in the template file, that perhaps should be modified are: `version`, the current version of the mod;
 `maven_group`, the group ID for your mod, preferable it should follow Java's package convention, that is, the reverse of a domain you own (e.g. `mydomain.com` -> `com.mydomain`), alphanumeric lowercase with underscores replacing dashes;
 `archives_base_name`, the name of the built JAR file.